 The legal updates, particularly highlighted in Texas Penal Code Section 16.06(B) and Texas Family Code Sec.
 6.501, clearly state the illegality of installing tracking devices without explicit consent, classifying such acts as a Class A misdemeanor.
 This emphasis on consent has profoundly influenced the conduct of tracking and monitoring activities, reshaping their application within the confines of divorce and custody legalities.

 With these legal changes, individuals engaged in divorce and custody battles must reconsider their surveillance strategies, mindful of the severe repercussions of unauthorized tracking.
 The legislation outlines not only the penalties associated with such surveillance but also addresses the admissibility of evidence obtained through illegal means, thereby affecting the outcome of legal proceedings.
-Detailed within Section 16.06(B), the law specifies what constitutes an electronic or mechanical tracking device and sets forth conditions and defenses for their lawful installation, carefully balancing privacy rights against the operational needs of law enforcement and licensed private investigators.
+Detailed within Section 16.06(B), the law specifies what constitutes an electronic or mechanical tracking device.
+Additionally, it sets forth conditions and defenses for their lawful installation.
+In doing so, it carefully balances privacy rights against the operational needs of law enforcement and licensed private investigators.

 The Role of Family Lawyers in Ensuring Compliance